CipherPole/The-Marooneds-Folly/README.md

 Note: For security, add the webhook as a secret rather than placing it directly in the repo.
 If you'd like, I can add the webhook secret for you if you paste the webhook here (but keep in mind chat is not a secure channel; it's safer to add it manually in the GitHub UI).

+Update checker notes:
+- The game now performs a light-weight check of the `main` branch at startup and will notify players non-intrusively if a new commit is detected.
+- The last-seen SHA is stored in `.last_main_sha`, which is ignored by `.gitignore` so it won't be committed.